OUSmartInfrastructure/IoT_over_Swarm/README.md

 * Research and Innovation: The project fosters research and innovation in the fields of IoT, satellite communication, and environmental monitoring to the development of new technologies and solutions for sustainable urban development.
 ## Overview of Project Toolkits
 * **Swarm M138 boards**
-The Swarm M138 satellite data modem transmits and receives data to and from Swarm’s space network and is designed to be embedded into any third-party product.
-The Swarm M138 allow someone to send and receive short messages, is perfect for a variety of low bandwidth use cases, and has a built-in GNSS receiver that makes it perfect for many tracking applications.
-It can be connected to a laptop using the serial-to-usb CH340 bus or to any IoT devices such as Raspberry Pi AND Adafruit to be used to send and receive messages anywhere.
-The Swarm M138 package toolkit is shown below:
 [Swarm M138](https://www.sparkfun.com/products/21287?_gl=1*1bzkibh*_ga*NDQ4NTc5Mzc2LjE3MDI5MzgxOTY.*_ga_T369JS7J9N*MTcwNzcxMjIzNS4yMi4wLjE3MDc3MTIyMzUuNjAuMC4w&_ga=2.204509072.142982747.1707712239-448579376.1702938196)
+The Swarm M138 satellite data modem was used to transmit and receive data over the spacebee satellite.
+This provided the desired non-terrestrial connectivity between our remote green-field site and our local site (NOC).
+The Swarm M138 has an in-built GNSS receiver that makes it perfect for sending and receiving very short messages using the [NMEA command reference](https://www.sparkfun.com/datasheets/GPS/NMEA%20Reference%20Manual-Rev2.1-Dec07.pdf) language.
 * **Adafruit QT Py ESP32**
+The Adafruit QT Py ESP32 is shown below:
-The Adafruit QT Py ESP32 is a highly versatile development board that has been designed with great precision and attention to detail by Adafruit Industries.
+[Adafruit QT Py ESP32](https://www.adafruit.com/product/5395#description) The Adafruit QT Py ESP32 is a highly versatile development board that has been designed with great precision and attention to detail by Adafruit Industries.
 It has a compact form, and is equipped with a range of built-in sensors and connectivity options that make it an ideal choice to be used to collect data including temperature, humidity, and air quality, from sensors and transmit them wirelessly to a base station for further processing, visualization, and analysis.
-The Adafruit QT Py ESP32 is shown below:
-[Adafruit QT Py ESP32](https://www.adafruit.com/product/5395#description)
+## Setup Topology
+The network was setup as follows:

 ## Getting Started
 To get things started, it was required to:
 * Purchase the Swarm M138 Kit
 * Setup the Swarm M138 Kit
-* * Hardware
   * Register the Swarm M138 Kit
-  * Communication Software
+  * Install Software
-* Test Satellite communication media
+  * Transmit Messages over the Satellite network
 * Setup the Adafruit QT Py
-* * Hardware
-  * Software
+  * Install Software
 * Connecting the Adafruit QT Py to the Swarm M138 board
 * * Communicating over WI-FI with the QT-PY
   * Writing code to test the interconnectivity.